neerajthammali/HustlersPoint-v1/content/posts/the-pomodoro-technique.md

 ---
 title: 'The Pomodoro Technique: A Guide to Ultimate Productivity'
-author: 'Jane Doe'
+author: 'Neeraj Thammali'
-authorSlug: 'jane-doe'
+authorSlug: 'neeraj-thammali'
-authorBio: 'Jane is a productivity expert and writer focused on helping people work smarter, not harder.'
+authorBio: 'I run HustlersPoint, where I share curated stories, trends, and practical resources for builders, students, and hustlers.'
 category: 'Productivity'
 date: '2023-10-12'
 excerpt: 'Discover how a simple tomato timer can revolutionize the way you work and study.'
 imageUrl: '/images/blog1.jpg'